KxcperM/Brazilian-Ecommerce-Project/README.md

 ### Page 3: Product Performance

-![Product Performance Overview - Price vs Review, Top Categories & Revenue by Size Tier](images/ProductPerformance.JPG) *Scatter plot of item price vs avg review score (very slight positive), horizontal bars for top 10 categories by revenue (Health & Beauty leading), and revenue breakdown by product size tier (Small/Medium dominate).
+![Product Performance Overview - Price vs Review, Top Categories & Revenue by Size Tier](images/ProductPerformance.JPG) *Scatter plot of item price vs avg review score (very slight positive), horizontal bars for top 10 categories by revenue (Health & Beauty leading) and revenue breakdown by product size tier (Small/Medium dominate).
 Insights show price has limited influence on satisfaction, while category and size drive volume.*

 > Category level revenue and product data quality

 **Key Insights:**

-- **Health & Beauty** is the top revenue category at R$ 1.44M, followed by **Watches & Gifts** (R$ 1.31M) and **Bed, Bath & Table** (R$ 1.24M) — the top 3 are all lifestyle and discretionary purchases, not electronics or essentials as might be expected for an emerging ecommerce market
+- **Health & Beauty** is the top revenue category at R$ 1.44M, followed by **Watches & Gifts** (R$ 1.31M) and **Bed, Bath & Table** (R$ 1.24M).
+The top 3 are all lifestyle and discretionary purchases, not electronics or essentials as might be expected for an emerging ecommerce market
-- **Small and Large size tier products** generate the most revenue (R$ 4.5M and R$ 4.3M respectively), while Extra Small products (R$ 0.5M) significantly underperform which suggests the platform is optimised for mid-to-large physical goods
+- **Small and Large size tier products** generate the most revenue (R$ 4.5M and R$ 4.3M respectively) while Extra Small products (R$ 0.5M) significantly underperform which suggests the platform is optimised for mid-to-large physical goods
 - The **Price vs Review Score scatter plot shows no meaningful positive correlation** the higher priced items do not reliably generate better reviews, meaning product quality and delivery experience matter more to customers than price point alone

 ---